HE Stratosphere Event of 1975 Revisited: the Difference between the Patterns of Astroparticle Interaction and LHC Nucleus-Nucleus Collision: The important differences between astroparticle interaction with the atmosphere and nucleus-nucleus collision at LHC

-All these signatures may declare on the interaction of new heavy QCD "particle", as an example, baryonic Dark Matter.
-This baryonic DM particle, on the recent suggestion \cite{ICHEP,averagept}, can have mass of order 40 GeV and decay at the collision on two similar DM particles with lower masses 14 GeV and few nuclei, which produce multiple particles and show the peaks in the rapidity spectrum due to the difference in their masses.
-It seems the production of such DM particles is impossible on colliders, they appear at the processes in the centers of galaxies \cite{torusasDM}, so we named them "astroparticles".
+All these signatures may declare itself the interaction of new heavy QCD particle.
+This baryonic DM particle, as it was recently suggested \cite{ICHEP, mass}, can have heavy masses and decay at the collision on two similar DM particles with lower masses close to 14 GeV and few nucleons, which produce multiple particles, see Appendix.
+The spectra of baryons in this shower demonstrate the expected peaks in the forwarding rapidity region.
+The production of baryonic DM particles on colliders is the process of very small probability \cite{torusasDM} and these QCD objects decay immediately.
+They certaily are to be realized only at the processes in the centers of galaxies , so was named "astroparticles".

-After this discourse on the specifics of stratosphere x-ray detection, we propose the similar high-altitude cosmic ray experiment that can be useful, on one hand, as a good supplement to the LHC measurements.
-On the other hand, it can to observe suggested DM particle events in the entire kinematical region unavailable for colliders.
-The modern high-altitude experiment on the basis of large calorimeter with optical fiber detector has been already planned in high mountains \cite{stranaproject} in order to search for the primary nuclear collisions of TeV energies and higher.
-This project would demand the high-level electronics and the team of scientists that are familiar with LHC data methods.